mattruzicka/evolvable/README.md

 # Evolvable

-Genetic algorithms use processes such as natural selection, crossover, and mutation to model evolutionary behaviors in code.
+Genetic algorithms mimic biological processes such as natural selection, crossover, and mutation to model evolutionary behaviors in code.
 The "evolvable" gem can add evolutionary behavior to any Ruby object.

-If you're interested in seeing exactly how "evolvable" evolves populations of Ruby objects, I suggest opening up the [Population](https://github.com/mattruzicka/evolvable/blob/master/lib/evolvable/population.rb) class, specifically the following methods:
+If you're interested in seeing exactly how the "evolvable" gem evolves populations of Ruby objects, I suggest opening up the [Population](https://github.com/mattruzicka/evolvable/blob/master/lib/evolvable/population.rb) class, specifically check out the following methods:

 - evolve!
 - evaluate_objects!